PyData Theme Elements#

 This theme has support for Jupyter execution libraries so that you can programmatically update your documentation with each build.
 For examples, see Jupyter notebooks.

-This theme supports a short-hand way of making admonitions behave like sidebars.
-This can be a helpful way of highlighting content that lives to the side of your main text without interrupting the vertical flow as much.
+This theme supports a shorthand way of making admonitions behave like sidebars.
+This can be a helpful way of highlighting content without interrupting the vertical flow as much.

-For example, look to the right of an “admonition sidebar” and a traditional Sphinx sidebar.
+For example, on the right are an “admonition sidebar” and a traditional Sphinx sidebar.

 ```{admonition} A sidebar admonition!